PDC-support/pdc-intro/episodes/mattheocodes.md

 - The [Quantum ESPRESSO](https://www.pdc.kth.se/software/software/Quantum-ESPRESSO/index_general.html) integrated suite of open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale

-- [CP2K](https://www.pdc.kth.se/software/software/cp2k/index_general.html) is a program to perform atomistic and molecular simulations of solid state, liquid, molecular, and biological systems.
+- [CP2K](https://www.pdc.kth.se/software/software/cp2k/index_general.html), a program to perform atomistic and molecular simulations of solid state, liquid, molecular, and biological systems.

 ---

-# DFT codes available on Dardel via Spack
+# Materials theory codes available on Dardel via Spack

 Some codes can be built and installed in your own file area using Spack.
 To load a Spack user module